 The Pasadena City College Foundation: The Foundation is a separate not-for-profit corporation created for the benefit of the District and its students and organized for educational purposes.
 The Foundation is not included as a component unit because the third criterion was not met; the economic resources received and held by the Foundation are not significant to the District.
-During the fiscal year ended June 30, 2016, the Foundation expended amounts on-behalf of the District for scholarships and campus projects.
+During the fiscal year ended June 30, 2017, the Foundation expended amounts on-behalf of the District for scholarships and campus projects.
 To assist the Foundation in carrying out its purpose, the District provides administrative services to the Foundation.
-The District pays salaries and benefits of the executive director and accountant.
+The District pays a portion of salaries, benefits, and operating expenses.
 In addition, working space for employees who perform administrative services for the Foundation is provided by the District at no charge.
 Separate financial statements for the Foundation may be obtained through the District.

-NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2016
+NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2017